FusionFi/FusionFi-Cardano-loan-management/ccf-loans-onchain/README.md

 There are some validation checks i need to address - as highlighted in the tests

-I also need to refactore the tests in those validators
+I also need to refactor the tests in those validators